rohit01/Resume/resume.md

 ## Recommendations:

   * **Michael Ricordeau - Co-Founder, Plivo (YC S2012):**
-    He is the co-founder of Plivo and I have worked closely with him during my tenure at Plivo.
     Rohit is passionate by his work .
 He has a very good knowledge of cloud technology and can solve all sort of hard problems (failover, scalability, monitoring, load balancing) for any Saas/Paas infrastructure.

   * **Vimal Gupta - Senior Director, Knowlarity Communications:**